Tristanfoul/EE-Portfolio/README.md

-we Tristan Foulcard — Electrical Engineering Portfolio EE student skilled in VHDL, FPGA design, and circuit simulation.
+Tristan Foulcard — Electrical Engineering Portfolio
+EE student skilled in VHDL, FPGA design, and circuit simulation.
 Experienced with Quartus II, Or CAD/PSpice, and hands-on IC implementation.
 Passionate about hardware design from logic gates to programmable devices.

 📁 Projects